Umuzi-org/ACN-syllabus/content/topics/messaging/honor-code/_index.md

 ## Why does understanding matter?

 If you graduate and get a job, you will expected to solve new problems.
 You will be expected to create things that nobody has created before.
-There wont be anyone to copy from, there wont be a way to cheat or hide from the system.
+There won't be anyone to copy from, there won't be a way to cheat or hide from the system.

 If you want a solid career, understanding is golden.